morimekta/utils/config-util/src/site/markdown/index.md

 of the config is always flat, or maximally sectioned in named 'prefix sections'.

-**NOTE**: Since the `providence-config` project was more or less completed, I have concluded that this library should be *deprecated* and the type-safe config provided by providence used instead.
-But this library will live on for quite a while, until `providence-config` is proven stable and has replaced `config-util` in the most critical positions.
+**NOTE**: Since the `providence-config` project was more or less completed, I have concluded that this library is *deprecated* and the type-safe config provided by providence used instead.
+This library will be kept until the end of the '2.x' versions, but will probably stay compatible with future versions of io-utils (it's only local dependency).